 I felt inspired to write this month’s blog post after I saw a weekly planning platform that claimed to have found the most effective way to ‘nail your productivity system’.
 It said: “When you plan your week, you need to time block all 168 hours of the week ahead.”

 I don’t know about you, but the thought alone made me feel overwhelmed.

-She was like: “I’m getting an anxiety attack from thinking about it alone!
+She was like: “I’m getting an anxiety attack from the thought alone!
 As a perfectionist, I would want to follow that schedule to the dot and I wouldn’t even listen to my body anymore.”

 There it was.

 I thought to myself: there MUST be a better way to help people with planning their week in a FLEXIBLE way.

 Today, I’d like to share with you my 3 top tips tostart creating a flexible schedule: